Minibus death: Samuel Barker suffered 'catastrophic injuries'

 The bus was running ahead of schedule and reached Samuel's home earlier than usual, meaning his mother was not there to meet it, the inquest heard.

-Assistant coroner for Gwent, Sarah Le Fervre, said Samuel and his brother "opened and closed the minibus doors themselves" before Mr Bevan drove away.
+Assistant coroner for Gwent Sarah Le Fervre said Samuel and his brother "opened and closed the minibus doors themselves" before Mr Bevan drove away.

-Mr Bevan "heard a bump" as he drove away which he assumed was the minibus clipping the curb, the jury was told, but Samuel had been caught under the minibus.
+Mr Bevan drove away, and did not realise he had hit Samuel.

-The coroner added Samuel's mother, Catherine Barker, was "scrambling to get her shoes on" to meet her sons off the bus, and when she got outside she initially only saw Samuel's brother before seeing Samuel lying on his side.
+The coroner said Samuel's mother, Catherine Barker, was "scrambling to get her shoes on" to meet her sons off the bus, and when she got outside she initially only saw Samuel's brother before seeing Samuel lying on his side.

 Mrs Barker "knew instantly" that Samuel had suffered "catastrophic injuries" and he died shortly afterwards, the inquest heard.